17th Cavalry Regiment (United States): Unit history

-The HHT, A-B Troops (Scout Armor Ground Cavalry) were located at Camp Garry Owen and Camp Pelham and C-F Troops (Air Cavalry) originally at Camp Stanley later moved to Camp Mobile; G Troop was the Squadron Long Range Surveillance Unit.
+The HHT, A-B Troops (Scout Armor Ground Cavalry) were located at Camp Garry Owen and Camp Pelham and C-F Troops (Air Cavalry) originally at Camp Stanley later moved to Camp Mobile; G Troop was the 2ID Long-range surveillance detachment.

 On 5 April 1996 the unit reflagged back to 4th Squadron, 7th Cavalry.
 On May 17, 2022, 5th Squadron was reactivated at Camp Humphreys, Korea as an Air Cavalry Squadron.